The True Cost of Hiring an In-House Development Team Too Early

 When most founders budget for hiring, they look at one line: salary.
 But full-time developers bring a constellation of other costs:

-• Recruitment: job ads, time spent screening, interviewing, onboarding
+- Recruitment: job ads, time spent screening, interviewing, and onboarding

 Technical Debt: The Price of Moving Too Fast

 Startups are built on speed, but speed without discipline creates tech debt.
-It usually starts small—hardcoded logic, quick fixes, skipped tests.
+It usually starts small, with hardcoded logic, quick fixes, and skipped tests.

 But fast-forward six months, and that “temporary” code becomes a bottleneck.
 Now your devs are spending more time fixing bugs and refactoring than shipping new features.